yeewliang/yeewliang/README.md

 ---

-<sub>When I'm not shipping code: OpenRA / Command & Conquer, travel, and convincing myself the homelab needs *just one more* upgrade.</sub>
+<sub>When I'm not shipping code: reading, OpenRA / Command & Conquer, travel, and convincing myself the home setup needs *just one more* upgrade.</sub>